karthikkrishnas/homble-backend-assessment/README.md

 # Homble Backend Assessment

+This repository is for the assessment of the backend engineer position at Homble ([www.homble.in](https://www.homble.in)).

+We are looking for devs to work on our API services that are built on Django (Python based web-framework) and Django REST Framework (DRF).
+We need devs to have a good knowledge of Django and know the basics of DRF (serializers, function based views, and authentication/ permissions).

-This repository is for the assessment of the backend engineer position at Homble ([www.homble.in](http://www.homble.in)).
-Interested candidates are expected to fork the repo, build out the challenges listed below, and share their fork back with us.
-If you can complete all of the actual challenge modules in about 2-4 hours, then you may be a good fit for the role.
+Interested candidates are expected to fork this repo, build out the challenges listed below, and share their fork back with us.
+If you are familiar with Django and DRF, this entire assessment could take you about 2-4 hours depending on your current proficiency level.

 ## Background Information and Preparation

 - Our backend is an API based on Django Rest Framework, so candidates are expected to be reasonably well versed with Python, Django, and DRF.
 - Your code is expected to be run on Python 3.8 and Django 3.2.
-We understand that these are not the latest, but this is what we currently have in our production environment, so please code for this.
+We understand that these are not the latest, but these are what we currently have in our production environment, so please code accordingly.
 - This repo contains the source code, list of dependencies (requirements.txt), a small sqlite DB instance and a postman collection.
 We understand that including a DB instance in a repo is not a recommended practice but believe it works here to simply reduce and speed up the work that candidates are required to do.

 **To begin working on this assessment:**